webaverse/docs/docs/webaverse/nfts.md

 ### What happens when I mint a NFT?

 When you mint a file from the web interface or Discord bot it gets automatically uploaded to [IPFS](https://ipfs.io/) with data about the token uploaded to the Webaverse sidechain.
-This process takes 0 gas because its all on the [sidechain](https://ethereum.org/en/developers/docs/layer-2-scaling/#sidechains), a separate blockchain which runs in parallel to mainnet and operates independently.
-You can choose to then move it to mainnet afterwords, just pay the transaction fees.
+Gas is free since it's all on the [sidechain](https://ethereum.org/en/developers/docs/layer-2-scaling/#sidechains), a separate blockchain which runs in parallel to mainnet and operates independently.
+You can choose to then move it to mainnet afterwards, just pay the transaction fees.